-In addition, on December 15, 2009, the EPA published its findings that emissions of GHGs present an endangerment to public health and the environment.
-These findings allow the EPA to adopt and implement regulations that restrict emissions of GHGs under existing provisions of the federal Clean Air Act.
-The EPA has adopted regulations that limit emissions of GHGs from motor vehicles beginning with the 2012 model year.
-On June 3, 2010, the EPA also published regulations to address the permitting of GHG emissions from stationary sources under Prevention of Significant Deterioration (PSD) and Title V permitting programs.
-On June 26, 2012, the U.S. Circuit Court for the District of Columbia upheld the EPA is GHG regulations, and the Supreme Court heard oral argument in February 2014 on aspects of the EPA is GHG regulations.
-In addition, on November 30, 2010, the EPA published its final rule expanding the existing GHG monitoring and reporting rule to include onshore and offshore oil and natural gas production facilities and onshore oil and natural gas processing, transmission, storage and distribution facilities.
+In addition, in December 2009, the EPA published its findings that emissions of GHGs present an endangerment to public health and the environment, which has allowed the EPA to adopt and implement regulations that restrict emissions of GHGs under existing provisions of the federal Clean Air Act.
+For example, the EPA adopted regulations under Prevention of Significant Deterioration (PSD) and Title V permitting programs for GHG emissions from certain large stationary sources.
+In November 2010, the EPA published its final rule expanding the existing GHG monitoring and reporting rule to include onshore and offshore oil and natural gas production facilities and onshore oil and natural gas processing, transmission, storage and distribution facilities.
 These requirements became applicable in 2012 for emissions occurring in 2011.
 The Underlying Properties may be subject to these requirements or become subject to them in the future.
+And in March 2014, the Administration announced several components of its methane reduction strategy that apply to the oil and gas industry.